cdsittampalam/documentation/docs/Security & Cryptography.md

 id: Security & Cryptography
 ---

-The Qredo network includes a secure architecture that allows transaction data to remain on the Qredo blockchain, and be handled 24 by 7.
+The Qredo Network includes a secure architecture that allows transaction data to remain on the Qredo blockchain, and be handled 24 by 7.
 Cryptography, running behind-the-scenes, ensures that all data is kept hidden, and reduces the likelihood of attacks to impossible odds.

 This page describes: